albertcordina/Applicant-tracking-system/README.md

     5. Access the Application- Once the application is running, you can access it via a web browser at http://localhost:8080

-<<Describe the user interface and functionality of the application.
-Provide step-by-step instructions for users to navigate through the application and perform common tasks.
-Include screenshots or diagrams to illustrate key features and workflows.>>

                                                  User Guide